shintoo/polka-dot/README.md

 - `reset`

 ###Managing Packages
+A *package* is a selection of files (specified in the *queue*) saved together in an archive.

 ####save
 `polka-dot save package-name`
-`save` will package the files listed in the queue into a *package*.
+`save` will package the files listed in the queue into a package.

 ####apply
 `polka-dot apply package-name`
-`apply` will apply the package to the files in the package.
+`apply` will apply the package to the files listed in the queue.

 ####del
 `polka-dot del package-name`